-The Practice Wellbeing Centre offers a unique and holistic approach to health in Beauty Therapy, Complementary Medicine, Counselling and Nutrition under one roof.
+The Practice Wellbeing Centre Fitzroy offers a unique and holistic approach to health in Naturopathy, Western Herbal Medicine, Chinese Medicine, Clinical Myotherapy, and Nutrition under one roof.
 This is a student-led clinic offering the latest approach and techniques at affordable prices.
 All sessions are supervised by qualified and experienced practitioners.
-Take charge of your health and treat your whole self to a range of health and wellbeing services at The Practice Wellbeing Centre.

 Frequently asked questions